 Take it from me, someone who is closer to my end than I am to my beginning, you have no time to waste.
 The moment is now to love deeply, be compassionate and generous to all around you, pursue the things that give you joy and passion, and live with integrity.

 Every second you waste does not return.
 Each day you spend chasing the rules of the world keeps you from reaching your full bloom.
-Spending your energy chasing security and sameness robs you of your life while you become comfortably numb
+Spending your energy chasing security and comfort robs you of your life because you become spiritually and emoitonally numb.

 Perhaps you are one of those who is living your dreams, but if you are not, there is no better time to change that than now.
 Don’t worry about the past or the future.
 The past is like the wake a boat leaves behind.
 You see it, but it has no power or purpose.

 We create our future in the present moment.
 By choosing to do the things aligned with your soul today guarantees that your future will be one you desire.
 The sooner you do this, the quicker you align with your rightful path.